judka-uriel/uriel-book/uriel_en.md

 continued studying.
 And all night I was so alert that I could even quickly calculate the years of shemitah in my mind. -->

-Ruth became a Jewess, despite being a Moabite — a representative of a nation whose kinship was so strictly forbidden by the Torah that even their descendants in the tenth generation were not accepted:
+Ruth became a Jewess, despite being a Moabite — a member of a nation whose kinship was so strictly forbidden by the Torah that even their descendants in the tenth generation were not accepted:

 > An Ammonite or a Moabite shall not enter into the assembly of the L‑rd